My uncle was wearie so I, from the generosity in my heart, offered to set down the last of Nero’s lies.

 “Our prisoners from the frigget swore they ships were Spanish.
 Proof that they were not.
 So came our Mary Rose and Dreadnowt.

 “Then all gave chase with wet canvas.
 The fleet ran to Tercera.
 None of our ships was standing in their way.

-“The port’s great guns gave fire when we of the Garland and the Rainbow sought to enter – first under sail, then sly by boat to cut some cables.
+“The port’s great guns gave fire when we of the Garland and the Rainbow sought to enter – first under sail, then sly by boat to cut a few ships’ cables.

 “We harked you (sayt I).
 But how was we to know their ships were all ahead of us, and none astern?
 And to leave that frigget unmolested would have caused great heart-burnings among our company.

 “My friend marvelled that so few English ships were nigh.
 Certes, she and I were not at fault.